delventhalz/delventhalz.github.io/_posts/2015-11-30-tldr-of-classes.markdown

 bob.greeting(); // "Who has 2 thumbs?
 Bob does!"
 {% endhighlight %}

-*What in heaven's name is this now?!?
+*"What in heaven's name is this now?!?
 Where did all of the code go?
 If `this` is an object calling a function shouldn't it refer the browser window here?
-What the heck are `new` and `prototype` doing anyway???* Believe it or not, this code is actually very similar to the Prototypal class from before.
+What the heck are `new` and `prototype` doing anyway???"* Believe it or not, this code is actually very similar to the Prototypal class from before.

 The big thing to understand is that the keywords `new` and `prototype` are conveniences ginned up in order to save developers from writing a bit of code.
 Nothing particularly new is happening under the hood.
 For example, `prototype` is nothing more than an object automatically created by JavaScript and attached to every function (remember that in JavaScript, functions are themselves objects, which means that they can have their own properties). `Dude.prototype` is very similar to `dudeMethods` from before, the big difference being we didn't have to build it ourselves.